 Burr has an MBA in Finance, and a Bachelor of Accounting.
 While at George Washington University studying accounting, Burr interned in the Executive Office of the President for the U.S. Trade Representative’s Office for Bilateral Affairs for Western Europe for President Reagan.
 He also interned on Capital Hill for two U.S. Congressmen.

 Chuck began his career at Accenture Strategy & Consulting, the largest consulting firm in the world.
 In 1987 Chuck Burr founded ZPIX Computer Graphics.
-By age 39 had grown ZPIX to $40 million in cumulative present revenues.
+By age 39 had retired and grown ZPIX to $40 million in cumulative present revenues.
 Chuck wrote software to automate large retail advertising departments.
 ZPIX was the first Apple Computer dealership dedicated to electronic publishing.
 Chuck sold the first color desktop publishing system in the United States and the second in the world.